020 7650 1200

 Leigh Day’s Oliver Holland said:

 “Jo has done a fantastic job in raising awareness of this problem which impacts many open water swimmers across the UK, and we are happy to assist her in taking this forward.
 Across the country, rivers and seas continue to be polluted, in part due to the negligent operations of the water companies, and Jo’s story highlights the impact this has on people’s everyday lives.
 Wild swimming is hugely positive for those who take part in it, including on their mental health and well-being.
 South West Water and other sewage companies should not be interfering with people’s right to swim and it is time that they are held to account and made to clean-up their act.
-Alongside our environmental actions over the pollution of the River Wye, our competition actions against the water companies and our wider environmental work, Leigh Day are continuing to take action to save Britain’s rivers and seas from pollution.
+Alongside our environmental actions over the pollution of the River Wye, launching a competition action against the water companies and our wider environmental work, Leigh Day is continuing to take action to save Britain’s rivers and seas from pollution.
 This is another important case in that fight.”

 Jo Maugham, executive director of Good Law Project said: